Skip to footer content

 htmlToPdfConverter.ConvertHtmlToFile("<b>Hello World</b>", Nothing, "result.pdf")

-For HTML to PDF conversion, IronPDF provides a simple approach by using the ChromePdfRenderer to render HTML content into a PDF, whether you're working with HTML documents, string, or URLs.
-IronPDF also supports advanced scenarios, such as rendering HTML with local assets like images, by specifying the file path for assets and saving the result.
+For HTML to PDF conversion, IronPDF provides a simple approach by using the ChromePdfRenderer to render HTML content into a PDF, whether you're working with HTML documents, strings, or URLs.
+IronPDF also supports advanced scenarios, such as rendering HTML with local assets like images.
 HiQPdf, on the other hand, uses the HtmlToPdf class, where the HTML content is directly converted into a PDF file with a more basic setup.
 Both libraries handle HTML to PDF conversion effectively, but IronPDF offers additional flexibility with asset handling.

 IronPDF Example: